openshift/installer/docs/user/ovirt/install_ipi.md

 the initial cluster running by supplying DNS a service and load balancing, all using static pods.
 This work is related to the Bare-Metal provider because oVirt does not supply DNS and LB services but is a platform provider.
-See also [OpenShift-Metal³ kni-installer](https://github.com/openshift-metal3/kni-installer)
+See also [Bare Metal IPI Networking Infrastructure]

 ## Prerequisite